 - Slim Fast or any brand instant mix where you add milk

 Muffins, muesli and yogurt

 Sometimes the best homeschool breakfast comes in muffin cups!
 And don’t feel like you have to stick with traditional muffins if you have food allergies.
-This grain-free muffin recipe is a real hit with several homeschool families.
+Grain-free muffins such as this Paleo blueberry muffin can make extremely satisfactory substitutes!

-Muesli can also be quick and easy to make.
+Muesli is also quick and easy to make.
 For special dietary needs, homeschoolers recommend this homemade paleo granola crunch that can easily be a snack any time of day.

 Of course, don’t forget a little high-protein yogurt for some healthy probiotics and great taste!

 This blog post was originally published in February 2016.
 It has been updated for timeliness and detail.

 Do you have other quick, healthy homeschool breakfast ideas for us?
 Let us know in the comments!